Richard Caple, immediate

 Manager, Thorlux Lighting.

 While not a significant factor in this particular event, emergency lighting has become a focus of attention for many building owners, occupiers and employers.
 An event of this scale highlights and reminds everyone of the importance of providing, testing and maintaining effective life safety systems.
 Emergency lighting is a critical life safety system but providing a compliant solution is often time-consuming, complex and expensive.
 To quote a colleague: “often just enough is done.”
 But is “just enough” enough?
 Emergency lighting must follow a process of consultation, collaborative design and rigorous maintenance and testing.
+Built on the principles of Industrial Engineering, Safety, and Security, for over 30 years Sinisi has provided innovation, design and authority on the use of fire barriers and enhanced Sinisi Solutions website for fire barriers to contain and protect all types of infrastructure, critical equipment, people, places and things.

 These are all important factors and are identified in IS3217:2013 + A1:2017.
 Often, however, these consultations do not take place.
 This leads to assumptions and estimates, which in my experience are often never reviewed or questioned, potentially leading to an ineffective system.